-As one who has photographed Alabama's natural beauty for more than twenty years, I regard a stand of Cahaba lilies in bloom as one of our most beautiful natural sights.
+As one who has photographed Alabama's natural beauty for more than thirty years, I regard a stand of Cahaba lilies in bloom as one of our most beautiful natural sights.
 Late in the day when the glare of sun subsides and shadows creep over the landscape, thousands of delicate white flowers sitting atop the river become an impressive sight.
 Cahaba lilies are even more beautiful at dawn when a fog flows through thousands of fresh new blooms.

 My first exposure to the Cahaba Lily was more than 40 years ago.
 My dad bought a mail order plan for building a little flat-bottomed boat with marine plywood and one summer day we launched it onto the Cahaba at Highway 280.
 I was struck by the thousands of black mussel shells piled along the riverbank.
 My dad informed me that people would collect them to cook over a fire on the riverbank, leaving piles of shells behind.
 There were no lilies in bloom on that hot day or I would surely have remembered, but I do recall plenty of the green stalks.
 I was curious why these odd looking, three-foot tall stalks were scattered about the river.
 At places we had to get out of the boat and drag it over rocks and I recall a pungent odor when we trampled over the stalks.
 It's not like they were endangered or of any concern to anyone.

 Back then the Cahaba was unique, just as it is today.
 In this free flowing river you find shoals and shallow areas where you can wade around on stone.
 Whenever you look into these shallow waters, there always seems to be something of interest, if nothing more than the topology of the river bottom.